By Lisa Brown

-No, Shakespeare did not invent a creature named ladybird, but his use of the word makes us feel all fuzzy inside.
+No, Shakespeare did not invent a creature named ladybird.
+But his use of the word makes us feel all fuzzy inside.
 In Romeo and Juliet, he endearingly used this word.

 This was the way the nurse spoke about Juliet, which is a beautiful word to describe someone else.
-The word has caused some controversy simply because not everyone is recognising it as a word to be used in the manner in which Shakespeare did.
+The word has caused some controversy simply because not everyone is recognizing it as a word to be used in the manner in which Shakespeare did.